Lebanon's government resigns over deadly Beirut port blast | DW | 10.08.2020

-Lebanese PM Hassan Diab has announced he is stepping down in wake of last week's deadly Beirut explosion.
+Lebanese PM Hassan Diab announced that he is stepping down after last week's deadly explosion in Beirut.
 A number of ministers had already stepped down after mass protests against the government erupted in the country.

 In a brief televised speech on Monday, Prime Minister Hassan Diab said he was taking "a step back" so that he can stand with the Lebanese people "and fight the battle for change alongside them."

 "I declare today the resignation of this government.
-May God protect Lebanon,'' Diab announced.
+May God protect Lebanon,'' Diab said.

-"Today we are heeding the people and their demands to hold accountable those responsible for a disaster."
+"Today we are heeding the people and their demands to hold accountable those responsible for a disaster," Diab added.

-Diab blamed his predecessors for last week's deadly blast in the capital Beirut.
-"They (political class) should have been ashamed of themselves because their corruption is what has led to this disaster that had been hidden for seven years," he added.
+Diab blamed his predecessors for last week's deadly blast in the capital, Beirut.
+"They should have been ashamed of themselves because their corruption is what has led to this disaster that had been hidden for seven years," Diab said.

-"Their corruption created this tragedy," said Diab.
-"Between us and change stands a thick wall protected by their dirty tactics," he added.
+"Their corruption created this tragedy," Diab added.
+"Between us and change stands a thick wall protected by their dirty tactics," he said.

 President Michel Aoun accepted the resignation of the government.